The Sandlot: Plot

-Benny later decides to climb into the backyard with the Beast.
-A standoff ensues between the two: Benny takes off running for the ball, slides and grabs the ball and takes off running.
-The Beast's chain rips off, resulting in a chase through the town.
-Benny outruns the dog all the way back to Mr. Mertle's yard, but the Beast crashes through the fence, falling down on top of him.
-Scotty and Benny free the Beast, who gratefully licks Scotty's face and leads them to his stash of baseballs.
-The two meet Mr. Mertle, discovering he is a retired baseball player and friend of Babe Ruth who went blind after being struck by a pitch.
-He trades them the chewed-up ball for one autographed by all the 1927 Murderers' Row in exchange for meeting with him weekly for baseball discussions.
+That night, Benny has a dream in which he meets Babe Ruth.
+Ruth tells Benny, reluctant, to climb over Mr. Mertle's fence to get the ball back, which he does the next day.
+A standoff ensues between Benny and the Beast.
+Benny takes off, slides and grabs the ball, and runs away.
+The Beast, revealed to be a normal-sized dog, chases Benny through town.
+Benny outruns the dog all the way back to Mr. Mertle's yard, but the Beast crashes through the fence, which falls down on top of him.
+Smalls and Benny free the Beast, who gratefully licks Smalls's face and leads them to his stash of baseballs.
+The two meet Mr. Mertle, discovering that he is a retired baseball player, a friend of Babe Ruth, who went blind after being struck by a pitch.
+Mr. Mertle trades them the chewed-up ball for one autographed by all the 1927 Murderers' Row.

-Bill loves the Murderers' Row ball but still grounds his stepson for a week for ruining his Babe Ruth autographed ball.
-Their relationship improves, and Scotty begins to call him "Dad".
+Bill loves the Murderers' Row ball but still grounds Smalls for a week for stealing and ruining his Babe Ruth autographed ball.
+Their relationship nonetheless improves, and Smalls begins to call Bill "Dad".
 The sandlot boys appoint the Beast—whose real name is Hercules—as their mascot.
-As the years pass, they go their separate ways: Yeah-Yeah enlists in the army; Bertram disappears into the counterculture movement; Timmy and Tommy become an architect and a contractor; Squints marries Wendy, has nine kids with her, and the two run a local drug store; Ham becomes a professional wrestler: "The Great Hambino"; Kenny plays triple-A baseball before owning a business and coaching his sons' Little League team; and Benny earns the nickname "the Jet" after word spreads around about his encounter with the Beast.
+As the years pass, they go their separate ways.
+Yeah-Yeah enlists in the army; Bertram disappears into the counterculture movement; Timmy and Tommy become an architect and a contractor; Squints marries Wendy, has nine kids with her, and the two run a local drugstore; Ham becomes a professional wrestler, "The Great Hambino"; Kenny plays Triple-A baseball before owning a business and coaching his sons' Little League team; and Benny earns the nickname "the Jet" after word spreads around about his encounter with the Beast.

-As an adult, Scotty becomes a sports commentator and remains friends with Benny, now a player for the Los Angeles Dodgers.
-Scotty and the fans celebrate as Benny steals home plate during a game against the San Francisco Giants.
-In his broadcast booth, Scotty owns and keeps on display the chewed-up Babe Ruth autographed ball, the Murderer's Row ball, the forged Babe Ruth ball, some pictures of Babe Ruth, and a large picture of the Sandlot kids from 1962.
+As adults, Smalls is a sports commentator and Benny plays for the Los Angeles Dodgers.
+Smalls and the fans celebrate as Benny scores a game-winning run by stealing home plate.
+In his broadcast booth, Smalls owns and keeps on display the chewed-up Babe Ruth autographed ball, the Murderer's Row ball, the forged Babe Ruth ball, some pictures of Babe Ruth, and a large picture of the Sandlot kids from 1962.